Payday 2: Crimewave Edition

 Announced for the Xbox One and PlayStation 4, the Crimewave Edition of Payday 2 includes many features and add-ons from the PC version of the game.
 It was released in June 2015.
 It includes all of the aforementioned DLC and graphical enhancements such as an improved framerate and texture quality.
 Overkill have stated that future updates will not arrive on the PlayStation 3 and Xbox 360 citing hardware limitations as the reason.
 In 2016, Payday 2: The Big Score was released for the PS4 and Xbox One, containing all of 2015's DLC.
+In December 2019, Crimewave Edition received its final content update, "Winds of Change", which aimed to bring the game closer to the PC edition before ending support.

 Reception

 Critical reception

 Payday 2 has received generally positive reviews from critics with general praise from the cooperative elements, but heavy criticism for the friendly AI.
 Vince Ingenito of IGN praised its cooperative gameplay, stealth mechanics and sound design, but was not as impressed at graphical quality.
 David Hinkle of Joystiq was impressed at the depth of customization, level progression and random elements.
 Dan Whitehead of Eurogamer stated that "When all its clunky gear suddenly align, the result remains phenomenal: a combination of Left 4 Dead's randomly generated mayhem and the muscular precision of a hardcore shooter, topped off with the big screen frisson of being the smart-suited, fright-masked guy with the AK, ordering the hostages onto the floor or standing in the street, holding off the SWAT team in a flurry of cordite and thunder."
 Craig Owens of PC Gamer concluded that this game is a "smart co-op shooting slightly undermined by poor stealth mechanics and dogged insistence on withholding the best toys".